pantheon-systems/documentation/source/content/guides/autopilot/03-enable-autopilot.md

 ## Enable Autopilot

-Autopilot can be enabled for individual sites within each eligible Workspace.
+Autopilot can be enabled for individual sites, or in bulk, within each eligible Workspace.

 1. [Switch to the Workspace](/guides/new-dashboard/workspaces#switch-between-workspaces) for the site's Organization to work with Autopilot before you continue.